shukik73/shukik73-reviewguard-app/replit.md

 ## Backend Architecture

-The application uses an Express.js REST API (server.js) with ES6 modules, handling endpoints for messaging, history, customer data, and analytics.
-It incorporates middleware for CORS, body parsing, Multer for file uploads, and static file serving.
-Database initialization is critical before server startup.
+The application follows a clean **Model-View-Controller (MVC)** architecture with clear separation of concerns:

+- **server.js** (334 lines): Bootstrap logic only - database initialization, Twilio helper functions, session/middleware setup, and route mounting.
+No business logic.
+- **/controllers**: Business logic organized by domain (auth, SMS/reviews, data, OCR, billing, settings).
+Each controller exports factory functions that receive dependencies (pool, Twilio helpers) and return route handlers.
+- **/routes**: Route definitions that import controllers and create Express routers.
+Each route file maps HTTP endpoints to controller functions.
+- **/middleware**: Shared middleware like `requireAuth.js` for authentication enforcement across protected routes.

+The refactored architecture reduces the monolithic server.js from 2127 lines to 334 lines (84% reduction), improving maintainability, testability, and code organization.
+All business logic is now modular and domain-separated.
 Phone numbers are normalized to E.164 format.
-File uploads are handled by Multer, storing files locally with server-side validation.
+File uploads are handled by Multer with both disk storage (photos) and memory storage (OCR), with server-side validation.

 ### Phone Number Validation